xschen-beb/CyberThreat-Eval/output/UAC-0050 Group Using New Phishing Tactics to Distribute Remcos RAT.md

 Port: Not applicable (focus on process and script execution rather than network ports)
 Severity: Critical
-Incident: UAC-0050 Remcos RAT: Pipe Method Used for Evasion Signature name: ìRemcos RAT deployment via malicious .lnk fileî Internal checks:
+Incident: UAC-0050 Remcos RAT: Pipe Method Used for Evasion Signature name: ‚ÄúRemcos RAT deployment via malicious .lnk file‚Äù Internal checks:
   - Setting1: Monitor for the execution of .lnk files that initiate downloads or script executions.
   - Setting2: Detect the use of MSHTA.exe to run scripts from URLs.